-If 4 out of 5 visitors leave your site immediately, there’s a problem—likely multiple problems.
+If four out of five visitors leave your site immediately, there’s a problem—likely multiple problems.

-Compare that to a 20% bounce rate (1 in 5 visitors leaving without interacting).
-This lower bounce rate means that you would only need a quarter of the traffic of the other site to get the same engagement results.
+Compare that to a 20% bounce rate (one in five visitors leaving without interacting).
+This lower bounce rate means that you would only need a quarter of the other site’s traffic to get the same engagement results.

-There are many ways to improve your bounce rate, but in this article, I want to show you an underutilized way of reducing your website’s bounce rate and increasing all aspects of engagement.
+There are many ways to improve your bounce rate, but in this article, we want to show you an underutilized way of reducing your website’s bounce rate and increasing all aspects of engagement.